johndadey-cyber/FieldOps/README.md

 placed in `config/test.env.php`.
 This keeps test database settings isolated from your local development configuration.

+## Session Cookies

+Session cookies are marked `secure` in all environments except `dev` so that local development can run without HTTPS.
+Set the `SESSION_SECURE` environment variable to override this behavior.

 ## CDN Scripts

 When including scripts from a CDN, always add an `integrity` hash and